top of page

 As we enter into the final quarter of the year, I ask that we don't forget to include God as we press in and seek to accomplish our goals and begin to mull over what we desire to see next.

-This is the year your YES causes you to fall foward.
+This is the year your YES causes you to fall forward.

 Comments